Forio Shopping streets

-former market square begins the zone of shopping Erasmo di Lusto (Via Erasmo di Lustro).
+From the former market square begins the shopping area - Via Erasmo di Lustro.

-first of all, the town is famous for its ceramic workshops, producing as a souvenir and utilitarian products.
+First of all, the town is famous for its ceramic workshops, which produce both souvenir and utilitarian products.

-and of course, Souvenirs, and beach accessories.
-Despite the fact that Forio d'ischia is located at the far end of the island, and the beach season has not started yet, it seemed to me that the streets are more lively than in Ischia Porto.
+And of course, souvenirs and beach accessories.
+Despite the fact that Forio is located at the far end of the island and the beach season has not yet begun, it seemed to me that its streets are more lively than in Ischia Porto.

-When he reached the intersection and turn left on Matteo Verde (Via Matteo Verde), which is also full of shops.
-Here you can see the beautiful mansion in the classical style.
+When you reach the intersection, you can turn left on Via Matteo Verde, which is also full of shops.
+Here you can see a beautiful mansion in a classic style.

-it is Interesting that behind the elegant facade hides a dark box without windows.
-Here now, is unknown, there is no sign, but the card reports that earlier there was a branch of the carabinieri.
+It is interesting that behind the elegant facade hides a gloomy box without windows.
+It is not known what it is now, there is no sign, but the map says that there used to be a carabinieri squad here.

-To the Left of Erasmo di Lusto, outside Regina, Francesco (Corso Avvocato Francesco Regine), is the tower of Morgera (Torre di via Morgera map).
-The building was built in 1500-1548 years family Morgera for defensive purposes - in those days the population of the island plagued by frequent raids of the Saracens.
-These towers could withstand a siege of pirates and became havens for residents of the whole block.
-In Forio and other towns of the island have survived several such towers.
+A little further on on the other side of the street is the tower of Morgera (Torre di via Morgera).
+The structure was built in 1500-1548 by the Morgero family for defensive purposes - at that time, the population of the island was plagued by frequent Saracen raids.
+Such towers could withstand a siege by pirates and became shelters for the inhabitants of an entire quarter.
+In Forio and other towns of the island, there are still a few such towers.

 Francesco Regine street, the main commercial thoroughfare of Forio, crosses the Matteotti square, which is considered the culinary center of the city, and we will learn more aboutit later .